Mirror symmetry for log Calabi-Yau surfaces I: Basics

 \begin{example} In Example \ref{fundexample}, with the choice of $\varphi$ given by Lemma \ref{varphitoric}, the family

 in fact gives the family of mirror manifolds to the toric variety $Y$, as constructed by Givental \cite{Giv}.

 In fact, the mirror of a toric variety also includes the data of a \emph{Landau-Ginzburg potential}, which is a regular function.
-In this case the potential is
+If $Y$ is Fano, the potential is

 where we sum over all rays $\rho\in\Sigma$, and $m_{\rho} \in M$ denotes the primitive generator of $\rho$.
-If $Y$ is not Fano, then this is actually not the correct Landau-Ginzburg potential; rather, the potential receives corrections which can be viewed as coming from degenerate holomorphic disks on $Y$ with irreducible components mapping into $D$.
-See Remark \ref{notfano}. \end{example}
+If $Y$ is not Fano, the potential receives corrections which can be viewed as coming from degenerate holomorphic disks on $Y$ with irreducible components mapping into $D$. \end{example}